 FIU is located in Miami, FL.
 CAPS clients may be first- or second-generation immigrants to the United States, or they may be international students.
-FIU students seeking services at CAPS present with a variety of cognitive and physical abilities, sexual and gender identities, and religious/spiritual beliefs.
-The university is an integral part of the South Florida community and provides academic prospects to a multiethnic pool of highly talented students.
+FIU students seeking services at CAPS present with a variety of intersecting identities.
+The university is an integral part of the South Florida community and provides academic prospects to a variety of highly talented students.
 CAPS is accredited by IACS, the International Association of Counseling Services.

 FIU CAPS offices are on the Modesto A. Maidique Campus (MMC) in the Student Health Center and the Biscayne Bay Campus (BBC) in the Wolfe University Center.
-The MMC is in West Miami-Dade County, while the BBC is located within a tropical wildlife preserve environment on Miami's intracoastal waterway in northeastern Miami-Dade County.
+MMC is in West Miami-Dade County, while BBC is located within a tropical wildlife preserve environment on Miami's intracoastal waterway in northeastern Miami-Dade County.
 The campuses are approximately one hour's driving time apart.
 Interns may have the opportunity to work on both campuses.

 CAPS' facility resources include video-equipped trainee offices as well as assessment materials.
 To safeguard confidential student information, CAPS has a server that functions independently from the university server.
-CAPS also uses Titanium, a computerized scheduling system designed specifically for university counseling centers where scheduling and client data is stored.
+CAPS also uses Titanium, an electronic medical record designed specifically for university counseling centers, where scheduling and client data is stored.